 Dr. Walter D. Greason, DeWitt Wallace Professor of History, Department of History, Macalester College.

 Walter Greason, Ph.D., DeWitt Wallace Professor in the Department of History at Macalester College is the preeminent historian of Afrofuturism, the Black Speculative Arts, and digital economies in the world today.
-His work as a viral engagement coordinator for the NEH project with HGGHH expanded the project's public and scholarly impact.
+His work as a viral engagement coordinator for the Shifting Landscapes virtual tour with HGGHH expanded the project's public and scholarly impact.

 Erin M. Greenwald, PhD, is a historian, curator, and founder of the Working Historian, a consultancy supporting museums, publishers, researchers, and cultural organizations in the development and execution of high-quality public history and humanities projects.
 From 2018 to 2024, Greenwald served as Vice President of Public Programs and Editor-in-Chief of 64 Parishes magazine and website at the Louisiana Endowment for the Humanities.
 Prior to joining the LEH, she was senior curator and historian at the Historic New Orleans Collection.